mmcnicol/message-store-demo-embedded/README.md

 # message-store-demo-embedded

-this is an example application which simulates user activity in an application, using an event driven architecture.
+this is an example application which simulates activity in an application, using an event driven architecture.

 it embeds the [message store](https://github.com/mmcnicol/message-store) library to produce and consume messages to topics.